holser/openstack-summit-paris-2014/markdown/14-Challenges.md

 Note: Speaker - Sergii Golovatiuk:

 Multiple writes:
 With Galera Cluster, HAproxy still performs read/write operations to one server.
-OpenStack has SELECT ...
+OpenStack components has SELECT ...
 FOR UPDATE queries.
 When 2 servers have write operation simultaneously, one of the servers will revert its own transaction, perform its neighbor's transaction, then repeat its DB transaction again.
 OpenStack Services should be aware of such manipulations.
-We work with OSLO.db developers to resolve these issues to have better balancing.
+We work with OSLO.db developers to resolve these issues.
 We have plans to make OCF script master-slave based, allowing OpenStack Cloud operators to see status from **pcs** or **crm_mon**.

 Speaker - Vladimir Kuklin:
 We want to handle the reschedule triggered by pacemaker and OCF along with utilizing VRRP and DVR mechanism for L3 agents.